rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 JUNIPER_COMMUNITY="public"      # Device Community
 ```

-Here is the `Client Id` and the `Client Secret` generated in the diode plugin in Netbox.
+Here are the `Client Id` and `Client Secret` generated in the Diode plugin in Netbox.

-3. Now, let's apply the variables in the juniper import template with the command:
+3. Now, let's apply the variables to the Juniper import template with the command:
 ```bash
 set -o allexport && source .env && envsubst < ./juniper/agent.device.template.yaml > agent.yaml
 ```

 ### 6.2 **Starting data collection**
-Finally, just start the container to start importing devices to Netbox!
+Finally, just bring up the container to start importing devices into Netbox!

 ```bash
 docker compose up
 ```

-✅ Follow in real-time in Netbox the devices being collected by the agent.
+✅ Follow in real time on Netbox the devices being collected by the agent.

-⏱️ In addition, you can configure a collection interval for the agent to perform the import automatically and periodically, without the need for manual intervention.
+⏱️ In addition, you can configure a collection interval so that the agent performs the import automatically and periodically, without the need for manual intervention.
 ___

 ## :material-access-point: 7.
 Access